-My interest in the trailing slash had been provoked by my attempts to use relative urls in some documents that I was returning from a REST server.
-Sometimes the relative urls would work sometimes they wouldn't.
+My interest in the trailing slash had been provoked by my attempts to use relative URLs in some documents that I was returning from a REST server.
+Sometimes the relative URLsjc would work sometimes they wouldn’t.

-The performance benefit discussion that I had found related to the fact that web servers will automatically redirect to an url with the trailing slash if the last segment points to a folder instead of file.
+The performance benefit discussion that I had found related to the fact that web servers will automatically redirect to an URL with the trailing slash if the last segment points to a folder instead of a file.

-As is probably obvious to anyone who has done any amount of web development, all relative urls processed by a web server are relative to the folder in which the containing file is located.
-Mechanically, this means the last segment is of the url is stripped of and the relative url is added.
-A detailed explanation of how a relative url is resolved can be found here.
+As is probably obvious to anyone who has done any amount of web development, all relative URLs processed by a web server are relative to the folder in which the containing file is located.
+Mechanically, this means the last segment is of the URL is stripped off and the relative URL is added.
+A detailed explanation of how a relative URL is resolved can be found here.

-The key point that I want to draw attention to is that the behaviour is pretty natural when you are pulling static files from folders on a web server.
-It gets less obvious when you start using dynamically generated resources with the style of urls that are common in the REST world.
+The key point that I want to draw attention to is that the behavior is pretty natural when you are pulling static files from folders on a web server.
+It gets less obvious when you start using dynamically generated resources with the style of URLs that are common in the REST world.

 E.g. Say you retrieve a resource such as http://example.org/customer/101 and it contains an element <link href=” address”/>.
 Common sense dictates that you are trying to get to http://example.org/customer/101/address, but that is not how it would be resolved.
 The URL would actually be resolved as http://example.org/customer/address

 The problem is that the server no longer has a file/folder distinction, so the routing infrastructure doesn’t know whether it should append a slash to your URL or not.